Malo Gusto: International career

 Born in France, Gusto is of Portuguese descent through his father, and Martiniquais descent through his mother.
 He is a youth international for France: he first played as a midfielder for the under-16, but was later selected as a fullback with the U17 and U18.
 However, he did not play any official game with the latter, as the COVID-19 pandemic did not allow most youth international encounters or competitions to go on as planned during 2020–2021.

 In September 2021, as the pandemic was slowing down, the young defender eventually gained his next French cap, this time playing with the under-19.
 He was called up for a friendly tournament in Slovenia, against Russia, Slovakia and the hosts, along with his teammate Rayan Cherki.
 There he started and played every minute of all three games, even ending up wearing the captain's armband.

 However only a month later both he and Cherki were directly promoted to the under-21 team, by Sylvain Ripoll.
 The two of them made their debut coming off the bench with the espoirs on 8 October 2021, helping their team to an important 5–0 win against Ukraine in the Euro qualifying.

 On 9 October 2023, Gusto received his first call-up to the France national team for matches against the Netherlands and Scotland, replacing the injured Jules Koundé.
 On 13 October 2023, he made his international debut in the European Championship qualifier match against the Netherlands, coming off the bench in the 80th minute, helping France to a 2–1 victory, clinching the qualification as a result.

+Gusto was selected as a member of the France squad for the 2026 FIFA World Cup.
+Gusto and the rest of the team finished in fourth-place as England national football team proceeded to win the third-place match 6-4.